RIFMA wants to showcase you!

 With the continued threats of climate change, sea level rise, and inland flooding, RIFMA wants to showcase all the important work that its members are doing every day!

 RIFMA’s Flood Talk Friday Webinar is a platform for any RIFMA member to share (and brag) about programs, projects and events that work towards Rhode Island flood mitigation and resilience.
 For one hour, you’ll have a captive audience of like-minded flood-obsessed peers!
-We are trying to fill the first six months of 2023 (dates below) from 12-1pm.
+Flood Talk Friday is the 4th Friday of every month from 12pm-1pm.
 If you are interested in showcasing your work, please send a few sentences describing your project/event/program to firstname.lastname@example.org.

 If you can’t wait to share, please post to our social media sites or send us content for the RIFMA Flood Vents Newsletter!
 We can’t wait to hear from you!

 Climate migration in the US and New England:

 Elizabeth Fussell is Professor of Population Studies and Environment and Society at Brown University, as well as Editor-in-Chief of Population Environment.
 She earned her doctoral degree in Sociology from the University of Wisconsin-Madison and was a postdoctoral fellow at the Population Studies Center at the University of Pennsylvania.
 Since 2005, when Hurricane Katrina struck, she has investigated disparities in the disaster’s long-term effects on the health, wellbeing, and residential mobility of the residents of New Orleans using innovative methods and datasets.
 She has extended this research agenda to study the effects of hurricanes and other events on the population of the United States.